-Use the model created in step 1. to build incentives for companies to step up their game.
+Use the model to build incentives for companies to optimize their net impact.

 In the 21st century, companies influence the world more than ever before: from how we get our knowledge and how we eat, to how we interact with one another and how we treat this planet and its resources.
 Exciting, right?

 However, our current ways of measuring value creation by companies are lagging behind 21st century needs.
 We're good at measuring performance (how well we do what we do), but not impact (what actually follows from what we do – and are we doing the right things to begin with).

 As a consequence, many companies and even entire sub-industries are stuck doing things that score well in our current system, but don’t necessarily do much else.
 In a world where we don’t really need more toys for individuals, but big solutions to complex problems where we are jointly owners, we also need new metrics for the net impact of companies.